anyoptimization/pymoo/docs/source/algorithms/soo/sres.md

 +++

-Together will the effective evolutionary strategy search algorithm, this provides a powerful method to optimize constrained problems.
+Together with the effective evolutionary strategy search algorithm, this provides a powerful method to optimize constrained problems.

 ```{code-cell} ipython3
 from pymoo.algorithms.soo.nonconvex.sres import SRES